Joseph-Lantey1/File-Server/ReadMe.md

 - How to build REST APIs and use the MVC architecture
 - How to make HTTP requests

-## API Documentation

-Detailed API documentation can be found in the Swagger documentation at `<swagger_url>`.

 ## Deployment

-The application has been deployed and can be accessed at the following link: `<deployed_link>`.
+The application has been deployed and can be accessed at the following link: `<d>`.

 ### Useful resources